Trustee asks if province slow to fix contaminated soil at Winnipeg school because neighbourhood is poor | CBC News

 Province says it will release findings into Weston School's soil later this month

-A Winnipeg school trustee is questioning if the provincial government has been slow to address lead contamination concerns at an elementary school because it's in a low-income neighbourhood.
+A Winnipeg school trustee is questioning whether the provincial government has been slow to address lead contamination concerns at an elementary school because it's in a low-income neighbourhood.

 Students cannot use the field at Weston School, located just off Logan Avenue, over concerns of high levels of lead contamination in the field.